mortenson/midi-tape/README.md

 ### Notes

-Your input device's MIDI channel is ignored, to keep the idea that one track is one MIDI output device + one channel.
+- Your input device's MIDI channel is ignored, to keep the idea that one track is one MIDI output device + one channel.
+- A MIDI clock is sent to all outputs every quarter note.
+- Since it's JavaScript, the BPM is likely always a little off.
+- The tape runs at a resolution of 48 PPQ.
+Higher PPQ values make the tape run slow.

 ## Development